aktualisiert

 Hier sind Haustiere in der Regel willkommen

-Dogs are welcome ONLY if they can be guaranteed not to chase free range cats and chickens or to fight with the resident dogs.
+Dogs are welcome ONLY if they can be guaranteed not to chase free range cats and chickens or to fight with the four tiny little dogs who call this village their home.

 • Kapazität - wie viele Workawayer maximal